-Working at a designing agency and not having the right tools to create rapid prototypes can be a disaster, which is why you will find that many of the ui kits we find online for free offer all the basic elements and necessities that would help to prototype a website design sample quickly and effectively, this ui kit includes: forms elements, checkboxes, buttons, image placeholder, maps placeholder, tooltip buttons, information modals — all the nifty elements that make up a content website.
+Working at a designing agency and not having the right tools to create rapid prototypes can be a disaster.
+That is why you will notice that many of the UI kits we find online for free offer all the basic elements and necessities that would help to prototype a website design sample quickly and effectively.
+This UI kit also includes: forms elements, checkboxes, buttons, image placeholder, maps placeholder, tooltip buttons, information modals — all the nifty elements that make up a content website.
 Get designing!

 Pearl UI Kit Sketch

-We will be closing in on this roundup, with some additions of cool ui kits that we know you will start working on right away.
-Pearl UI Kit brings this to the table: navigation menu with items and a search bar, an individual search bar and form, email and password login form, comment box, country selection menu, a personal profile menu with concise profile information, friends search functionality, category selection, tabbed content selection, a post status update form, video form, buttons and more — so essentially everything you need to get started with a website that would enable content production, and user profile creation in a social media oriented way.
+We will be closing in on this roundup with some additions of cool UI kits that we know you will start working on right away.
+Pearl UI Kit brings this to the table: navigation menu with items and a search bar, an individual search bar and form, email and password login form, comment box, country selection menu, a personal profile menu with concise profile information, friends search functionality, category selection, tabbed content selection, a post status update form, video form, buttons and more.
+To summarize, it’s essentially everything you need to get started with a website that would enable content production, and user profile creation in a social media-oriented way.

 Bootstrap 4 UI Kit for Sketch

-With 4,000+ downloads and adding up every day, this will without question become on of the leading Bootstrap 4 UI Kits for Sketch user as the library continues to progress, and as more Bootstrap 4 features are being unraveled by the company.
-Bootstrap 4 is in the works, but some aspects of it are available for public testing, so the community took the initiative to publish the UI Kit in Sketch format to allow others to bootstrap their apps using the new design framework.
+With 4,000+ downloads and adding up every day, this will unquestionably become one of the leading Bootstrap 4 UI Kits for Sketch users.
+Its library also continues to progress, and more Bootstrap 4 features are being unraveled by the company.
+Bootstrap 4 is in the works, but some of its aspects are available for public testing.
+Thus, the community took the initiative to publish the UI Kit in Sketch format to allow others to bootstrap their apps using the new design framework.

 Simple UI Sketch Generator

-With Simple UI Sketch Generator you can generate your UI kit with Text styles, buttons symbols, color swatches, and avatars.
-It’s also a great tool to quickly explore art directions and be sure a graphic identity is consistent across all elements.
-The author of the kit asks that you compliment his work by leaving the watermark intact, it’s a good thing to respect creators and their free time, but ultimately the request is up to you to fulfil.
+With Simple UI Sketch Generator, you can generate your UI kit with text styles, buttons symbols, color swatches, and avatars.
+It’s also a great tool to quickly explore art directions and ensure that a graphic identity is consistent across all elements.
+The author of the kit asks that you compliment his work by leaving the watermark intact.
+It’s a good thing to respect creators and their free time, but ultimately the request is up to you to fulfill.

 Dribbble GUI Sketch

-Dribbble is the most widely known design sharing resource for professional and serious designers, graphic designers, and design artists.
-With this GUI you can quickly load up the projects you are working on, and see what they would look like on Dribbble once you publish them, at least that what the author of the GUI intended the purpose of this kit to be.
-You can always use the GUI to build your own app or website, based on the design.
+Dribbble is the most widely known design sharing resource for professional and serious graphic designers, and design artists.
+With this GUI, you can quickly load up the projects you are working on, and see what they would look like on Dribbble once you publish them.
+At least, that’s what the author of the GUI intended the purpose of this kit to be.
+In conclusion, you can always use the GUI to build your own app or website, based on the design.

 iOS Photo App UI Kit Sketch